Dickinson-COMP-491-492/website/docs/assignments/PA02-ProjectExplorations.md

    3. Pull the upstream `main` branch to synchronize with the upstream.
    4. Create a new feature branch from `main`.
    5. Using the `README.md` file in your directory:
-      1. `Add a second level header for "Candidate Projects".
+      1. Add a section header for "Candidate Projects".
       2. For each candidate project add a bullet point that gives:
          - the name of the project as a link to its home page or repository.
          - your impression of the suitability of the project in 1-2 sentences.